opengisch/QField-docs/documentation/get-started/settings.en.md

 ### Customize search bar

-When pressing the three dots under the general settings section, a new window will open from which you can personalise your search options.
+When pressing the three dots under the general settings section, a new window will open from which you can personalize your search options.

 #### Features from active layer